ekwan/PyQuiver/README.md

 ## Introduction

-*PyQuiver* is an open-source Python program for calculating kinetic isotope effects (KIEs) and equilibrium isotope effects (EIEs) using harmonic frequencies and the Bigeleisen-Mayer equation.  *PyQuiver* requires the Cartesian Hessian matrix, which can be calculated using any electronic structure program.
+*PyQuiver* is an open-source Python program for calculating kinetic isotope effects (KIEs) and equilibrium isotope effects (EIEs) using harmonic frequencies and the Bigeleisen-Mayer equation.  *PyQuiver* requires Cartesian Hessian matrices, which can be calculated using any electronic structure program.

 ### Features